Lasting Power of Attorney (LPA)

 If we agree to act as Attorney, we cannot act in the role of Certificate Provider, but will supply you with a list of appropriately qualified local solicitors any one of whom could fulfil this role or we will liaise with your GP where appropriate and with your consent.

-To find out more or discuss your individual requirements in further detail, our dedicated Lasting Power of Attorney solicitors will be delighted to help.
-Contact us today on 01603 693500 or email us using 'Make an enquiry' form.
+To find out more or discuss your individual requirements in further detail, our dedicated Lasting Power of Attorney solicitors are on hand to advise.
+Call us today on 01603 693500 or email us using 'Make an enquiry' form on our website.
+Appointments are available at our Norwich, North Walsham and Sheringham offices.